New Zealand and the Pacific

 First World War service

 Several hundred Cook Islanders and Niueans reinforced the Maori (Pioneer) Battalion during the First World War, serving with British troops in Egypt, Palestine and France.
 Many were ammunition handlers.
-Admired by the British for their stamina, capability and cheerfulness, the men were commended for ‘steadiness and contempt for danger’.1
+Admired by the British for their stamina, capability and cheerfulness, these men were commended for ‘steadiness and contempt for danger’.1

 Self-government in the Cooks and Niue